NeuroTechX/ntx_slack_archive/neurotechedu.md

  >francescacoo davidevaleriani thanks for double checking!
 I assumed you only need permission if you want to re-publish a figure (eg in a book) but I suppose this may fall under the same category.
 Might be worth asking the editors for future ref

+4/11/2017 4:34 AM

+ **pierre** :

+ >Hey guys, my Neurotech class is starting to wrap up, and I'd like to merge it with the materials from neurotechedu and create a little Intro to Neurotech MOOC